google/travel-impact-model/projects/scope3_cat6_flight_emissions.md

 The Travel Impact Model (TIM): Scope 3, category 6 flight emissions dataset is designed to help companies and individuals calculate and report Scope 3, category 6 flight emissions from business travel.
-The full model output includes emission estimates from 2019 for scheduled worldwide commercial flights.[^1]
+The full model output includes emission estimates since 2019 for scheduled worldwide commercial flights.[^1]

 This dataset offers three calculation tiers.
 Users should select the tier that matches the granularity of their own available travel data, prioritizing higher